briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

     2. _(2)_ As used in subsection (c) hereof:

         1. _(A)_ "Controlled substance" has the same meaning as in Ohio R.C.
-        [3719.01][ORC Section 3719.01].
+        [3719.01][ORC 3719.01].

         2. _(B)_ "Vehicle" has the same meaning as in Ohio R.C.
 [4511.01][ORC
-        Section 4511.01].
+        4511.01].

 4. _(d)_ Whoever violates this section is guilty of endangering children.

     1. _(1)_ Whoever violates subsection (a) or (b) hereof is guilty of a misdemeanor of the first degree.
 If the violation results in serious physical harm to the child involved, or if the offender previously has been convicted of an offense under this section, Ohio R.C.
-[2919.22][ORC Section 2919.22] or of any offense involving neglect, abandonment, contributing to the delinquency of or physical abuse of a child, endangering children is a felony and shall be prosecuted under appropriate State law.
+[2919.22][ORC 2919.22] or of any offense involving neglect, abandonment, contributing to the delinquency of or physical abuse of a child, endangering children is a felony and shall be prosecuted under appropriate State law.

     2. _(2)_ Whoever violates subsection (c) hereof is guilty of a misdemeanor